software-gardening/almanack/src/book/introduction.md

 ### The `almanack` package

+Please see our (Seed Bank)[seed-bank-intro] __Software Gardening Almanack Example__ for a quick demonstration of using the `almanack` Python package.
-The `almanack` Python package, may be installed using the following, for example:
+The package may be installed using the following, for example:

 ```bash
 # install from pypi